turbot/steampipe-plugin-aws/docs/tables/aws_ebs_volume_metric_read_ops_hourly.md

+---
+title: "Table: aws_ebs_volume_metric_read_ops_hourly - Query Amazon EC2 EBS Volume using SQL"
+description: "Allows users to query Amazon EC2 EBS Volume Read Operations metrics on an hourly basis."
+---

-# Table: aws_ebs_volume_metric_read_ops_hourly
+# Table: aws_ebs_volume_metric_read_ops_hourly - Query Amazon EC2 EBS Volume using SQL

-Amazon CloudWatch Metrics provide data about the performance of your systems.
+The `aws_ebs_volume_metric_read_ops_hourly` table in Steampipe provides information about the read operations metrics of Amazon Elastic Block Store (EBS) volumes within Amazon Elastic Compute Cloud (EC2).
+This table allows DevOps engineers to query volume-specific read operations details on an hourly basis, including the number of completed read operations from a volume, average, maximum, and minimum read operations, and the count of data points used for the statistical calculation.
+Users can utilize this table to gather insights on volume performance, monitor the read activity of EBS volumes, and make data-driven decisions for performance optimization.
+The schema outlines the various attributes of the EBS volume read operations metrics, including the volume ID, timestamp, average read operations, and more.

 The `aws_ebs_volume_metric_read_ops_hourly` table provides metric statistics at 1 hour intervals for the most recent 60 days.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_ebs_volume_metric_read_ops_hourly` table, you can use the `.inspect aws_ebs_volume_metric_read_ops_hourly` command in Steampipe.

+### Key columns:

+- `volume_id`: The ID of the EBS volume.
+This is a key column that can be used to join this table with other tables related to EBS volumes.
+- `timestamp`: The timestamp for the data point in UTC.
+This column is useful for tracking the read operations of a volume over time.
+- `average`: The average number of completed read operations from the volume per hour.
+This column is important for understanding the average read performance of the volume.

 ## Examples